 Go Through a Dental Assistant Training

 It is also possible to become a dental assistant without going through formal education.
-This is done by acquiring on-the-job training wherein you get to learn while working in a dentist or physician’s office.
+This is done by acquiring on-the-job training wherein you learn while working in a dentist or physician’s office.

 Dental assistants who got into the profession through on-the-job training can also get certified.
 However, they must acquire two years of full-time experience before qualifying for the certification exam.